 Patients can also complain of weakness, fever, poor appetite, or weight loss.

 It is an autoimmune disease in which the body’s own immune system starts attacking the connective tissues.
 The exact cause of polymyalgia rheumatica isn’t known.

 Environmental factors may also play a role in the development of the disorder as new cases of polymyalgia rheumatica are often diagnosed in cycles and usually occur seasonally.
 This suggests that there may be an environmental trigger, such as a viral infection, that causes the condition.
 The rapid onset of symptoms also suggests that polymyalgia rheumatica may be caused by an infection.

-To make an accurate diagnosis, doctor performs a physical examination and run several tests to check for inflammation and blood abnormalities.
+To make an accurate diagnosis, the doctor performs a physical examination and runs several tests to check for inflammation and blood abnormalities.